-If you believe a CPS home visit will be happening in your future or are concerned about issues related to custody, call us today to speak with a Copperas Cove child protective services lawyer.
+If you believe a CPS home visit will be happening in your future, or if you are concerned about issues related to custody, call us today to speak with a Copperas Cove child protective services lawyer.

-Is enough healthy food in the house?
+Is there enough healthy food in the house?

 Is food readily available to your children?

 What are the sleeping arrangements for the kids?

 How clean is the house?

 Are there any safety hazards in the house?

 Are there any drugs, weapons, or chemicals left in the open?